Passkeys - Design Your Solution

 To best answer this question, understand how passkey registration works.
 The registration ceremony requires the user to authenticate.
 Email or phone verification is often the most convenient option, though higher security authentication methods such as digital wallets could also be used.

-The first screenshot below shows an example where the user chooses to register a passkey.
-When the user clicks the register link, authentication is triggered.
-This example uses email verification as the authentication method.
+The first screenshot below shows an example where the user sees the passkey login screen.
+When the user selects the option to create a passkey, a registration authenticator runs.
+This example uses email verification as the registration authenticator.
 In the second screenshot, the user easily authenticates using a one-time password (OTP) received by email.

 Registration Authenticator

-The user is then prompted to create a passkey, which results in a keypair being generated.
-The private key is stored by the operating system or browser, and the public key is stored in the application's backend.
-When using OAuth, the backend is your authorization server.
+The user then follows prompts to create a passkey, which results in the generation of a keypair.
+The operating system or browser stores the private key and the application's backend stores the public key.
+When you use OAuth, the backend is your authorization server.

 A key point to understand is that the backend should be able to store multiple passkeys for each of your users.
 By default, each user only performs the registration ceremony once.
 Yet it is possible to re-run the registration ceremony and register additional passkeys if the original one somehow gets lost or deleted.
 This enables you to design for any lost passkey scenario, such as those listed below: